Whitney Peyton

-Whitney Peyton is an American rapper from the outskirts of Philadelphia, Pennsylvania.
+Whitney Peyton is an American rapper from Philadelphia, Pennsylvania.

 Early life and influences

 Growing up in the suburbs of Philadelphia, Peyton looked up to artists who had emerged from the area such as Will Smith, Eve, and P!nk.
 Peyton started writing poetry and became influenced to pursue a music career after seeing music videos starring Missy Elliott, Eminem, and No Doubt.
 In 2017, she became the first solo hip hop artist to sign with Tragic Hero Records.